vishvAsa/sanskrit/vyAkaraNam/whitney/06_Chapter_II_PRONUNCIATION.md

 *u*).

 b\.
-The recognizable distinctness of the two elements in the `vṛddhi`-diphthongs is noticed by the Prātiçākhyas (see APr. i.
+The recognizable distinctness of the two elements in the `vṛddhi`-diphthongs is noticed by the Prātiśākhyas (see APr. i.
 40, note); but the relation of those elements is either defined as equal, or the *a* is made of less quantity than the *i* and *u*.